wavefrontHQ/docs/pages/doc/ts_lag.md

 `lag()` returns a separate series of results for each time series described by the expression.

 Note:
-* If you simply want to see earlier values without comparing them to more recent data in the same chart, you can simply turn off live data and specify custom start and end dates.
+* If you simply want to see earlier values without comparing them to more recent data in the same chart, you can simply click <strong>Custom Date</strong> and specify the start and end time to display.
 * If you want to time shift by 1 day, 1 week, or 1 month, you can use the chart's <strong>Compare</strong> menu as a shortcut for querying with `lag(1d, ...)`, `lag(1w, ...)`, or `lag(1m, ...)`.

 ## Examples